2026 Energy

 Art Challenge

-Six entries from each grade division (Elementary (K-5), Middle School (6-8), and High School (9-12)) will be selected to have their work displayed on the KidWind website and receive an award
+Six entries from each grade division—Elementary (K-5), Middle School (6-8), and High School (9-12)—will receive an award and have their work displayed on the KidWind website.

 Early submissions are encouraged and may be temporarily displayed on this webpage.
-Notifications of selection will be announced March 27th.
+Winners will be announced March 27th!

 Guidelines